Apple supplier Cirrus to buy British chip maker Wolfson

-LONDON U.S. chip maker Cirrus Logic Inc (CRUS.O) is to buy Wolfson Microelectronics Plc WLF.L for an agreed 291 million pounds ($489 million) in cash, sending shares in the British company up more than 70 percent.
+LONDON U.S. handset maker Cirrus Logic Inc (CRUS.O) is to buy Wolfson Microelectronics Plc WLF.L for an agreed 291 million pounds ($489 million) in cash, sending shares in the British microchip maker up more than 70 percent.

 Wolfson becomes the latest in a series of British technology groups to be bought by overseas interests in recent years, after Autonomy was sold to Hewlett-Packard Co (HPQ.N), CGI Group Inc (GIBa.TO) bought Logica and Misys was acquired by U.S.-based private equity firm Vista Equity Partners.